 Why Mold Is Common in Staten Island

-Staten Island has a housing profile unlike the rest of NYC — predominantly single-family homes, many with basements, crawl spaces, and attics that provide ample opportunity for hidden moisture and mold growth.
-Coastal neighborhoods face salt air corrosion and storm surge flooding, while inland areas deal with poor drainage, high water tables, and aging septic systems in some sections.
-Hurricane Sandy devastated large parts of the borough, and many homes that were repaired still harbor hidden mold in walls and subfloors that were never properly dried.
+Staten Island is different from the rest of NYC.
+Most of the housing is single-family homes, and a lot of them have basements, crawl spaces, and attics where moisture hides and mold takes hold.
+Near the coast, you're dealing with salt air corrosion and storm surge flooding.
+Inland, it's poor drainage, high water tables, and aging septic systems.
+And then there's Sandy.
+The storm devastated large sections of the borough, and many homes that were repaired afterward still have hidden mold in walls and subfloors that were never properly dried out.

 Staten Island Neighborhoods We Serve